am8850/cliai/README.md

-# cliai - CLI Commander
+# cliai - CLI AI Commander

 A utility written in Go to take natural language commands, generate git, Azure CLI and kubernetes commands, and execute them.